RNA interference: Three prime untranslated regions and microRNAs

 Three prime untranslated regions (3′UTRs) of mRNAs often contain regulatory sequences that post-transcriptionally cause RNAi.
 Such 3′-UTRs often contain both binding sites for miRNAs as well as for regulatory proteins.
 By binding to specific sites within the 3′-UTR, miRNAs can decrease gene expression of various mRNAs by either inhibiting translation or directly causing degradation of the transcript.
 The 3′-UTR also may have silencer regions that bind repressor proteins that inhibit the expression of a mRNA.

 The 3′-UTR often contains microRNA response elements (MREs).
-MREs are sequences to which miRNAs bind.
+MREs are sequences to which miRNAs bind, primarily through evolutionarily conserved seed sequences six to eight nucleobases in length.
 These are prevalent motifs within 3′-UTRs.
 Among all regulatory motifs within the 3′-UTRs (e.g. including silencer regions), MREs make up about half of the motifs.

 As of 2023, the miRBase web site, an archive of miRNA sequences and annotations, listed 28,645 entries in 271 biologic species.
 Of these, 1,917 miRNAs were in annotated human miRNA loci. miRNAs were predicted to have an average of about four hundred target mRNAs (affecting expression of several hundred genes).
 Friedman et al. estimate that >45,000 miRNA target sites within human mRNA 3′UTRs are conserved above background levels, and >60% of human protein-coding genes have been under selective pressure to maintain pairing to miRNAs.

 Direct experiments show that a single miRNA can reduce the stability of hundreds of unique mRNAs.
 Other experiments show that a single miRNA may repress the production of hundreds of proteins, but that this repression often is relatively mild (less than 2-fold).

 The effects of miRNA dysregulation of gene expression seem to be important in cancer.
 For instance, in gastrointestinal cancers, nine miRNAs have been identified as epigenetically altered and effective in down regulating DNA repair enzymes.